cogu/autosar/README.md

 ## Supported XML elements

-For currently supported XML elements, see the [CHANGELOG](CHANGELOG.md) file.
+For currently supported XML elements, see the [XML Index](https://github.com/cogu/autosar/wiki/XML-Index).

+If you can't find it in the index it's not implemented.

 ## Usage